aliakkas006/Go-lang-basics/README.md

 }
 ```

+- `balance` moves from stack to heap because it's referenced after `newBankAccount` returns.
+- Both closures share the same `balance` reference.
+- The `balance` variable is effectively private, only accessible through the returned functions.
-- balance is hidden from outside access.
+- `balance` is hidden from outside access.

 ---

-# Struct
+# 🧱 Struct

 > Structs are one of the most important features in Go for organizing and managing data.
 > A struct is a **composite data type** that groups together fields (variables) under a single name.

-### 🧱 Basic syntax
+## 🧩 Basic Syntax

 ```go
 type StructName struct {